TheCacophonyProject/cacophony-api/apidoc-intro.md

 ## Authentication

 The API uses JSON Web Tokens (JWT) for authentication.
-A valid JWT must be provided in the `Authenticate` header to most requests to the API.
+A valid JWT must be provided in the `Authorization` header to most requests to the API.
 To obtain a token, the [/authenticate_user](#api-Authentication-AuthenticateUser) or [/authenticate_device](#api-Authentication-AuthenticateDevice) APIs must be used.
 When these requests are successful they each return a JWT.